Microscopic formulas for thermoelectric transport coefficients in lattice systems: Microscopic formulas for thermoelectric coefficients

 where $\mu^N_{pqr,\lambda} = \frac{\partial M^N_{pqr}}{\partial \lambda}$, and we introduced a notation

 Combining this with other contributions we find

 where

 The function $g$ as in Fig. \ref{fig: g kink fig} is not compactly supported and thus it takes an infinite time for the system to equilibrate.
 Therefore, one can take the limit $s\rightarrow0$ while staying in the ``fast'' regime.
-From eqs. (\ref{eq: elec eq},\ref{eq: therm eq}) one finds that electric current after perturbation by gravitational potential $\epsilon g(p)$ is equal to the current generated by
+Using the Einstein relation following from eqs. (\ref{eq: elec eq},\ref{eq: therm eq}), one finds that electric current after perturbation by gravitational potential $\epsilon g(p)$ is equal to the current generated by

 From continuum phenomenological equation (\ref{eq: jn hydro}) one finds the current across $x=a$ line to be

 Comparing it to (\ref{eq: nerst current}) we find